-You can also download and use reliable software like Recoverit to retrieve data after your Mac randomly shuts down.
+You can also download and use reliable software like Wondershare Recoverit to retrieve data after your Mac randomly shuts down.

 In this guide, we are going to walk you through the steps to fix your MacBook from shutting down randomly.
 So, without any further delay, let us get started.

-Does your MacBook keeps shutting down for no particular reason?
-It’s highly disappointing and frustrating at the same time to come back to your computer and find out that it has randomly shut down and started rebooting.
+Does your MacBook keep shutting down for no particular reason?
+It's highly disappointing and frustrating at the same time to come back to your computer and find out that it has randomly shut down and started rebooting.